geotrellis/geotrellis.github.com/tutorials/geotiff.md

 #### Getting more data

 Included in the codebase is a python script that will download all the data available for Pennsylvania NED data.
-Running it will populate the catalog with a set of rasters that gives the elevation of various points in PA.
-It simply downloads the archive, reprojects the GeoTIFF file, and converts it to an ARG file.
+Running the script will populate the catalog with a set of rasters that represent the elevation of all points in PA.
+It simply downloads the archive, reprojects the GeoTIFF file, and converts it to an ARG file for each tile, as we did with the one above.